 A physical therapist will perform a full assessment to determine the underlying source of your pain and establish a comprehensive individualized plan based on your presentation.
 Your individualized plan can include any combination of the following;

-• Taping techniques to address mal-tracking of the patella(3)
+• Taping treatments to address mal-tracking of the patella(3)

 • Guided strengthening activities of the core, pelvic, hip, knee and ankle stabilizing muscles(4)

-• Myofascial techniques such as stretching, Instrument Assisted Soft Tissue Mobilization and Dry Needling.(5)
+• Myofascial treatments such as stretching, Instrument Assisted Soft Tissue Mobilization and Dry Needling.(5)

 • Assessment for orthotic prescription to address abnormal biomechanics of the feet.
 Those who over pronate (more commonly referred to as having flat feet) are more prone to PFPS and can benefit from arch support in shoes.(6)